akamai/mpulse.js/README.md

   * `User-Agent` header is no longer set in the browser
 * v1.3.7 - August 23, 2024
   * `crypto-js` NPM package updated
+* v1.3.8 - July 29, 2025
+  * Use Fetch API instead of `node-XMLHttpRequest`